Three primary factors that are normally

 Too Acidic

 Acids are a normal by-product of burning fossil fuels.
 Different fuel types, engines and combustion conditions create varying levels of acid formation.
 These acids, transferred via blow-by gases, are carried away to the engine oil.
 Oils are designed with a detergent that neutralizes these acids before they accumulate and cause engine damage.
 The detergent level is measured with a test called Total Base Number (TBN).
 This measure of alkalinity drops over the life of the oil and reaches a critical level when the oil can no longer consume the acids created by combustion.
 When TBN reaches a critical level, acids build up quickly and attack the surfaces most susceptible, including yellow metals and lead-lined bearings.
 Without correction, this condition quickly worsens and results in excessive chemical wear.
 Although less common, this failure mode can cause significant damage if left uncorrected.
+AMSOIL synthetic motor oils are formulated to provide a broad level of overall protection, evidenced by guaranteed extended drain intervals.
+Synthetic base oils help resist oxidative decomposition, and a properly balanced, high-quality additive package helps keep contaminants in check and engines running for a long time.
+"While the competition has been formulating their oils down to a price, we have been formulating ours up to the highest performance standards."

 --Al Amatuzio--President and CEO, AMSOIL INC.